 Judge Matthew York was appointed as a King County District Court (KCDC) judge in April, 2017, and subsequently elected in November, 2018.
-He is currently assigned to KCDC’s Auburn courthouse location and hears both criminal and civil matters.
-He also serves on the KCDC Personnel Committee.
+He is currently the KCDC Chief Presiding Judge.
+Judge York is involved in the District and Municipal Court Judges Association (DMCJA) and serves on several committees.

 He deeply believes that a justice system must be accessible to all people, and promises to never forget what it is like to visit a courtroom as a party or advocate.
 A courtroom can be intimidating and confusing, so Judge York strives every day to make sure no one appearing in his court leaves without having their questions answered and the opportunity to be heard.

 Prior to joining the bench, Judge York served as a prosecuting attorney and as a civil attorney at a county and municipal level.
 He extensively served as a judge pro tem in courts all over King County since 2008, where he gained extensive experience as a judge for criminal and civil matters.

 Judge York graduated from the University of Nevada, Reno, with a B.A. in Communications and from the Willamette University School of Law with a Juris Doctorate and a Certificate of Dispute Resolution.